Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 Why is my old iPhone worth more than I expected?

-Older iPhones retain value because of strong demand from multiple buyer segments: U.S. budget buyers, international markets (where new iPhones cost 30-50% more), and the repair/parts industry.
+Older iPhones retain value because of strong demand from multiple buyer segments: U.S. budget buyers, international markets (where new iPhones cost noticeably more), and the repair/parts industry.
 Apple's brand premium and ecosystem lock-in (iMessage, iCloud, Apple Watch compatibility) create persistent demand for even older iPhone models.
 Additionally, iPhones receive software updates for 6-7 years, keeping them relevant longer than most Android phones.

 Should I sell my old iPhone now or wait?